mrakgr/The-Spiral-Language/readme.md

 Because the Cub does not have a transposed reduction, the author had to implement it on his own.

-In order to understand what the kernel is doing, first is required to visualize it.
+In order to understand what the kernel is doing, first it is required to visualize it.
 Imagine a 96x32 tensor and one block of size 32x32.

 What that block does is covers [0,31]x[0,31] and loads from main memory, does the reduction in place with the neutral element, slides to [32,63]x[0,31] and loads from main memory, does the reduction in place with the previous state, slides to [64,95]x[0,31] and loads from main memory, and does the final inplace reduction.